mucsi96/nightwatch-cucumber/README.md

 * promised based external nightwatch client
 * html report generation now can be done using external package ([cucumber-html-reporter](https://github.com/gkushang/cucumber-html-reporter))
 * junit reporting generation now can be done using external package ([cucumber-junit](https://github.com/stjohnjohnson/cucumber-junit))
-* almaoust all configuration options removed in favour of `cucumberArgs` which brings the package closes to Cucumber.js
+* almost all configuration options removed in favour of `cucumberArgs` which brings the package closes to Cucumber.js
 * Node.js version < 6 is dropped.
 A lot of syntax changes are introduced

 ## Installation